leroykim/leroykim.github.io/_posts/2025-02-07-ensuring-correct-execution-context-in-ray.md

     )
 ```
 These are the three steps happens inside during the hyperparameter search using Ray Tune.
-1. **Tuner Captures the Context:** When you initialize the Tuner, it stores (or "captures") the `model_init` function as part of its configuration.
+1. **Tuner Captures the Context:** When you initialize the Tuner, it stores (or "captures") the `trainable` function as part of its configuration.
 That function’s closure includes any local variables (like the trial-specific configuration passed to it) and references to global variables (like `MODEL_CONFIG`).
-2. **Serialization and Distribution:** Ray Tune then serializes (pickles) the Tuner—including the captured `model_init` function—and sends it to a remote worker process.
+2. **Serialization and Distribution:** Ray Tune then serializes (pickles) the Tuner—including the captured `trainable` function—and sends it to a remote worker process.
 3. **Independent Remote Environment:** The remote worker process has its own environment, independent of the driver.
 If `MODEL_CONFIG` was captured as a global variable and is not correctly defined or available in the worker’s environment, it may end up being `None` (or have an unexpected value).
-This leads to errors when the worker calls `model_init`
+This leads to errors when the worker calls `trainable`

 # Key Concepts
 - **Trainable:** an object that you can pass into a Tune run.